redis/redis-doc/docs/data-types/bitmaps.md

 Redis bitmaps are an extension of the string data type that let you treat a string like a bit vector.
 You can also perform bitwise operations on one or more strings.
 Some examples of bitmap use cases include:

 * Efficient set representations for cases where the members of a set correspond to the integers 0-N.
-* Object permissions, where each bit represents a particular permission, similar to the way that filesystems store permissions.
+* Object permissions, where each bit represents a particular permission, similar to the way that file systems store permissions.

 ## Examples